 What is the difference between a midwife and a doula?

 Doulas provide continuous emotional, physical, and informational support before, during, and after birth.
-Midwives can offer this kind of physical and emotional support, as well, but will need to switch gears iif a situation comes up.
+Midwives can offer this kind of physical and emotional support, as well, but will need to switch gears if a situation comes up.
 However, unlike midwives, doulas don’t provide any medical care so they can stay focused on supporting you in this role the entire time.
 Doulas are great at offering comfort measures and supporting both the laboring person and not-laboring partner from early labor until after baby is born.
-I encourage each family to consider having a doula at their birth, and a reference list of a few of my favorite local doulas is available upon request.
+I have a package that includes a doula, and encourage each family to consider having a doula at their birth.
+A reference list of a few of my favorite local doulas is available upon request.

 5